USC soccer coach, another parent to plead guilty in college admissions scandal

 Actresses Lori Loughlin and Felicity Huffman are also among the parents who allegedly paid for Singer's services.
 Huffman has already pleaded guilty.

-The “Full House” star Loughlin, her fashion designer husband Mossimo Giannulli and 15 other defendants filed court papers on Monday asking a judge to suspend all “substantive motions” until a June 3 pre-trial hearing.
+“Full House” star Loughlin, her fashion designer husband, Mossimo Giannulli, and 15 other defendants filed court papers Monday asking a judge to suspend all “substantive motions” until a June 3 pretrial hearing.

 Their defense lawyers want prosecutors to turn over more of their evidence before the case can go forward.